 2. Swetter, SM, Tsao H, Bichajkian CK, Curiel-Lewandrowski C, Elder DE, Gershenwald JE, Guild V, Grant-Kels JM, Halpern AC, Johnson JM, Sober AJ, Thompson JA, Wisco OJ, Wyat S, Hu S, Lamina T. Guidelines of care for the management of primary cutaneous melanoma.
 J Am Acad Dermatol.
 2019;80(1):208-50

 3. American Joint Committee on Cancer, AJCC Cancer Staging Manual, Eighth Edition: 2017.

-Do not treat uncomplicated, non-melanoma skin cancer less than 1 centimeter in size on the trunk and extremities with Mohs Micrographic Surgery
+Do not treat uncomplicated, keratinocyte carcinoma (BCC or SCC) less than 1 centimeter in size on the trunk and extremities with Mohs Micrographic Surgery, in otherwise healthy individuals.

 Explanation: In healthy individuals, the use of Mohs Micrographic Surgery for low-risk, small (< 1cm), superficial, or non-aggressive (based on appearance under a microscope) squamous cell carcinomas and basal cell carcinomas is inappropriate for skin cancers on the trunk and extremities.
 In these areas of the body, the clinical benefits of this specialized surgical procedure do not exceed the potential risks.
 It is important to note that Mohs Micrographic Surgery may be considered for skin cancers appearing on the hands, feet, ankles, shins, nipples, or genitals, as they have been shown to have a higher risk for recurrence or require additional surgical considerations.